Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 ## Version-3 Lazy Construction of elements.

-The problem with the previous version is that it forces initialization of all elements in the buffer immediately.
+The problem with the previous version is that it immediately forces the initialization of all elements in the buffer.
 This forces the requirement that members of the `Vector` (i.e. type `T`) must be default constructable.
 It also has two efficiency constraints imposed on the Vector:

 * You can't pre-allocate space for future members.
-    + So resizing (larger or smaller) becomes very expensive as each resize requires copy all the elements to the newly re-sized buffer.
+    + Resizing (larger or smaller) becomes very expensive, as each resize requires copying all the elements to the newly resized buffer.
-    + Alternatively pre-creating all the elements you need can also be expensive especially if construction of `T` is expensive.
+    + Alternatively, pre-creating all the elements you need can also be expensive, especially if construction of `T` is expensive.
 * The copy constructor is twice as expensive as it should be.
 Each element must be:
     + Default constructed (when the buffer is created).
     + Then copy constructed with the value from the source vector.

-This attempt improves on that by allowing efficient pre-allocating of space (`capacity`) for the buffer.
-New members are then added by constructing in-place using [placement new](https://stackoverflow.com/questions/362953/what-are-uses-of-the-c-construct-placement-new).
+This attempt improves that by allowing efficient pre-allocating of space (`capacity`) for the buffer.
+New members are added by constructing in-place using [placement new](https://stackoverflow.com/questions/362953/what-are-uses-of-the-c-construct-placement-new).

-Rule of three third pass
+#### Rule of three third pass
 ```c
 template<typename T>
 class Vector